 Rialto Bridge

-An icon of Venice, the Rialto Bridge stretches over the Grand Canal and connects the San Marco and San Polo districts.
-Originally made of wood, the bridge was ornately recreated with stone after the wood bridge collapsed in the early 1500s.
+An emblem of Venice, the Rialto Bridge spans the Grand Canal, connecting the San Marco and San Polo districts.
+Originally wooden, it was rebuilt in stone in the early 1500s after a collapse.

 Bridge of Sighs